Welcome, Parents/Teachers of GROW Students!

 If you would like to bring a group of students to one of our events, we ask that you please notify us in advance by sending an email to firstname.lastname@example.org or calling 785-532-6088.

-We would love to have you and your students join us at our events on campus for the 2019-2020 school year!
-See our Upcoming Events for more information!
+We would love to have you and your students join us at our events on campus this school year!
+See our Events for more information!